raspberrypilearning/brain-game/en/step_3.md

 --- /task ---

 --- task ---
-Create a broadcast called `end`{:class="blockcontrol"} and add the code so that it will broadcast when the timer reaches 0.
+Create a broadcast called `end`{:class="blockcontrol"}.
+A broadcast is like an announcement over a loudspeaker - it can be 'heard' by all of your sprites.
+Add the broadcast block to the end of the timer code so that it will broadcast when the timer reaches 0.

 ![Stage sprite](images/stage-sprite.png)